LauraBattagliola/ExtrFunReg/README.md

 # ExtrFunReg
-Package to perform extremile scalar-on-function regression from "Extremile scalar-on-function regression with application to climate scenarios" by M.L.
+This package performs extremile scalar-on-function regression from "Extremile scalar-on-function regression with application to climate scenarios" by M.L.
 Battagliola and M. Bladt (2024).

 To download the package, type in R